davenkin/andy-springboot-sample/ADRs/007_object_implementation_patterns.md

   are the sole reason your software exists
 - Aggregate Root should extend [AggregateRoot](../src/main/java/deviceet/common/model/AggregateRoot.java) base class
+- All changes to the internal state of Aggregate Roots should go via the public methods of Aggregate Roots
+- Every public methods in Aggregate Root should leave the Aggregate Root in valid state according to business rules
 - Aggregate Root should use meaningful constructors to create itself
 - For code consistency, always use Factory to create Aggregate Root
 - Aggregate Root should not have builder method because builder method can easily results in invalid object